-It is a scale whose aim is to assess the intensity of anxiety.
+It is a scale whose objective is to assess the intensity of anxiety.
 It consists of a total of 14 items that assess the psychological, physical and behavioural aspects of anxiety.
 In addition, one item specifically assesses depressed mood.

-The items are non-specific manifestations of anxiety and have not been shown to be useful for the assessment of a specific anxiety disorder.
+The items are non-specific manifestations of anxiety, without having demonstrated their usefulness for the assessment of a specific anxiety disorder.

-The time frame of reference is the last three days for all items except the last item, which assesses the subject's behaviour during the interview.
+The time frame of reference is the last three days for all items, except the last item, which assesses the subject's behaviour during the interview.